Privatix/privatix/doc/service_plug-in_standards.md

 To make offering template be imported by `dapp-installer` folder and file naming should comply with `service plug-in naming conventions`.

-# SService plug-in naming conventions
+# Service plug-in naming conventions